 UCSF Oakland Outpatient Center, 744 52nd St., Oakland, CA 94609

-This Juneteenth Celebration of Freedom promises to be an unforgettable event, where community members, healthcare professionals, and supporters come together to honor the significance of Juneteenth.
-Join us for a fun-filled event with raffle excitement, the prestigious Dr. Vivien T. Thomas scholarship presentation, black-owned business vendors, delectable food and drinks, and a wonderful performance by a live band.
-Let's commemorate freedom, diversity, and unity in a spirit of joy and togetherness.
+This June, the BCH Black Caucus invites all staff, healthcare professionals, and supporters to come together to honor the significance of Juneteenth, Pride, and Immigrant Heritage Month.
+Join us for a fun-filled event with raffle excitement, the prestigious Dr. Vivien T. Thomas scholarship presentation, BIPIC-owned business vendors, delectable food and drinks, and a wonderful performance by a live band.
+Let's commemorate freedom, pride, diversity, and unity in a spirit of joy and togetherness.
+See attached flyer.

 Check out our VIDEO of the Juneteenth event on Instagram.

-On behalf of the CARE Program, Multicultural Resource Center and the LGBT Center (Office of Diversity and Outreach) and Black Women's Health and Livelihood Initiative, we invite all members of UCSF to join in attending a film screening event in honor of Juneteenth and Pride Month.
+On behalf of the CARE Program, LGBTQ Resource Center (Office of Diversity and Outreach) and Black Women's Health and Livelihood Initiative, we invite all members of UCSF to join in attending a film screening event in honor of Juneteenth and Pride Month.

-We will provide 20 tickets to UCSF affiliates (staff, students, faculty) to the in-person screening at the Frameline Film Festival in San Francisco (first reserve basis, we will email you a confirmation) for film called Chocolate Babies, an independent film that centers the stories of Black queer HIV+ activists and drag queens.
+We will provide tickets to UCSF affiliates (staff, students, faculty) to the in-person screening (first reserve basis, we will email you a confirmation) for the film Any Other Way: The Jackie Shane Story, a documentary film that centers 1960s R&B soul singer Jackie Shane.

 HISTORY OF JUNETEENTH